barnex/coffee-cpu/README.md

 ...
 ```

-Watch it running on FPGA: https://youtu.be/CDd83oF9Tog
+Watch this program running on FPGA: https://youtu.be/CDd83oF9Tog (downclocked to 1Hz for clarity).